 However, remember that if you do work while you’re in the UK, you will not be eligible for a refund of your NHS healthcare surcharge (see Question 5).
 If your course is less than six months long and you want to work, you’ll also need to check what type of visa you should apply for.
 Find out more about working in the UK on a Student visa on the UKCISA website.

 Yes.
 If you’ve completed a degree at a UK university, you can apply for a Graduate Route visa.
 This means that you can stay in the UK for up to two years if you finished a degree at undergraduate level or above (such as a bachelor’s or master’s degree) or up to three years if you completed a PhD.
 During that time, you can work or look for a job.
 If you do find a job during that period, you’ll be able to switch to a work visa.
 For more information on the Graduate Route visa, see here.

-If you’re a UK national and you live in an EU country (for example, you have a UK passport), you can still claim ‘home fee status’ if you start your studies in the UK before 1 January 2028.
+If you’re a UK national and you live in an EU or EEA country or Switzerland (for example, you have a UK passport), you can still claim ‘home fee status’ if you start your studies in the UK before 1 January 2028.
 This means that you’ll be charged the same fees as a student from the UK and be able to take UK student loans (check with the student loan company in the part of the UK where the course is located for exact fees and loans in England, Northern Ireland, Scotland and Wales).